 - Trembling or shaking

-- Not jumping or leaping as high
+- Not jumping as high

 - Changes in facial expression including grimacing, furrowed brow, vacant stare, sleepy, enlarged pupils, or flattened ears